ryhorowitz/minyan-app/README.md

 ## Description

-This full stack app allows the user to RSVP for the upcoming minyans (synagouge services) in Center City Philadelphia.
+This full stack app allows the user to RSVP for the upcoming minyans (synagogue services) in Center City Philadelphia.

 ## Requirements